cartographer-project/point_cloud_viewer/README.md

 ## Building

 The project consist of a root crate that can build and read octrees on disk and viewer binaries to visualize the data.
+For Mac OS X, we assume below that you've installed [Homebrew](https://brew.sh).

 - Install Rust: `curl https://sh.rustup.rs -sSf | sh`.
 See <https://rustup.rs> for details.
 - Install protobuf > 3.0.
 See [ci/install_proto3.sh](https://github.com/googlecartographer/point_cloud_viewer/blob/master/ci/install_proto3.sh) for Linux or run `brew install protobuf` on Mac OS X.